 Budget Pacing and Spend Alerts

 Marketing teams need to know if they're on track to hit budget targets, but they don't need a dashboard for it — they need an answer when they ask.
-A Claude skill can query current spend across all channels, compare it to planned budgets, and flag campaigns that are pacing too fast or too slow.
+A Skill can query current spend across all channels, compare it to planned budgets, and flag campaigns that are pacing too fast or too slow.

-The skill can also enforce business rules that aren't built into ad platforms.
+The Skill can also enforce business rules that aren't built into ad platforms.
 For example: "Show me all campaigns where cost per MQL is above our cost-per-MQL threshold and suggest budget reallocation."

 Campaign Naming Validation and Governance

-The skill checks:
+The Skill checks:

 • UTM parameter completeness (source, medium, campaign, content, term)